 - PANTENE TRULY NATURAL CO-WASH Cleansing Conditioner: Cleans, detangles, and conditions without stripping hair’s natural moisture.
 Can be used on color treated hair.
 Manufacture suggests using between shampoos for added shine.
 Good for straight, natural and curly hair. $4.99 22.8 oz

-- Alikay Naturals CoWash Me Cleansing Conditioner: Formulated to be gentle enough for daily use on curly, kinky or straight hair but hard to find. $22.00 for 16 oz.
+- Alikay Naturals CoWash Me Cleansing Conditioner: Formulated to be gentle enough for daily use on curly, wavy or straight hair but hard to find. $22.00 for 16 oz.

 - Renpure Solutions Ren Cleansing Conditioner: Coconut oil gently removes surface impurities while restoring natural oils.
 Hydrating Keratin loaded with amino acids & protein repair damage and restore strength.
 Shea butter conditions damaged areas replacing protective lipids, resulting in beautiful, soft, silky hair alive with shine & luster.
 No sulfates, parabens, dyes, gluten, phthalates, propylene glycol. $9.79 16.0 oz.

 - L’Oreal EverCreme Sulfate Free Cleaning Conditioner: Low-Poo, or Low-Lather, cleansing that reduces friction of the hair fiber to help minimize breakage.
 Formulated with Omega-3 and 6.
 Sulfate free, no harsh salts, paraben free and 100% vegan.
 Best for all DRY hair types, might make fine and thin hair seem oily at the scalp. $6.99 8.3 oz.